Andrew Toney

-Andrew Toney (born November 23, 1957) is an American former professional basketball player for the Philadelphia 76ers of the National Basketball Association (NBA) from 1980 to 1988.
+Andrew Toney (born November 23, 1957) is an American former professional basketball player.
+Toney playedfor the Philadelphia 76ers of the National Basketball Association (NBA) from 1980 to 1988.
 A two-time NBA All-Star, he won an NBA championship with the 76ers in 1983.
+Contemporary basketball greats Larry Bird and Sidney Moncrief put Toney on par with Michael Jordan offensively.
+Bob Ryan of the Boston Globe called Toney, “‘the most forgotten great player in NBA history.’”